Controlling exposure part 2: metering modes

 Before taking a photo, get into the habit of asking yourself what metering mode would be best for the situation.

-How to use a gray card if you’re photographing a scene without a person in it:
+How to use a gray card without a person in the scene:

 - Position the gray card in the scene facing you